 The Direct Object

-Recognize a direct object when you see one.
+Recognize a direct object when you find one.

 Here are examples of the formula in action: